JonnyHeavey/ngx-webauthn/README.md

 # NgxWebauthn

-> ⚠️ **BETA SOFTWARE** ⚠️
->
-> This library is currently in beta.
-The API surface is subject to change in future versions.
-> Please use with caution in production environments and be prepared to update your code
-> when new versions are released.

 A powerful Angular library for WebAuthn (Web Authentication API) integration that provides a clean, type-safe abstraction over the native WebAuthn API.
 Features direct support for standard WebAuthn types with an optional preset system for common scenarios.

 ## Features